 End-of-shift scans of a mined area take around 12 minutes, and give mine foremen a calculation of the volume extracted for a quick, easy and accurate record of productivity.
 Void Scanner can also be used to survey waste and ore stockpiles, to help audit operations and account for material.

 As well as providing vital data to support operational management, by comparing the volume extracted and the volume in stockpiles, these two data sets can be used to help evaluate mine workings against the planned design, and to adjust predicted extraction on a regular basis.

 Blast optimisation helps minimise the problems associated with vibration (risk to worker safety and damage to local property or mine infrastructure), flyrock, and over-or under-fragmentation.

 Void Scanner makes blast optimisation easier to complete and can transform the profitability of mining operations at a low cost of investment.

-By using Void Scanner to accurately measure the size of voids, the optimal quantity of explosives can more easily be calculated, resulting in safer, more accurate blasting.
+Using Void Scanner to accurately measure the size of voids, the optimal quantity of explosives can more easily be calculated, resulting in safer, more accurate blasting.

 Other mining applications

 Void Scanner and C-ALS are versatile cavity-monitoring systems.
 In addition to their unique capabilities for accessing remote voids, they can also be employed on a regular basis to gather data for a range of operational requirements, more safely, accurately and cost-effectively than traditional survey techniques.
 Such applications include:

 - Drive surveys